mmguberina/SCSgroup29/README.md

 grid size, expected number of items etc), but how to compare the same algorithm on various situations?

+- how to include package placement in the this? if we have developed the robot algorithms then we can ask how to place the items so that the delivery time is the lowest

 in the following assume every item can be picked up by 1 robot